Lakrimoza8989/nopcommerce-qa-capstone/docs/test-cases/registration.md

 5) Enter password and confirm password
 6) Click the "REGISTER" button

-Expected —
+Expected:
 - A success message “Your registration completed” is displayed
 - The user is automatically logged in
 - The user is redirected to the homepage

+### Priority: P0